husnjak/IGDB-API-JVM/README.md

 ```
 You can use the access_token from the token object.

+### Android projects
+Do not use the `TwitchAuthenticator` in your Android applications, you don't want to create multiple access_tokens for each device.
+It is recommended to create your token on a server and then use a proxy api to call the IGDB api, where you append the Bearer token for each request.
 # How to use the wrapper
 The wrapper has two "wrapping" functions, and a lot of helper functions (one for each endpoint)
 The two main functions called `apiProtoRequest` and `apiJsonRequest` and they handle all the requests to the api.